batumiraptorcount/brc-data-preprocessor/README.md

 - Records with no timestamps, which are set to 00:00:00 during processing.

 ## Todo
 - [x] Implement automatic download of the data, flagging of suspicious records and storing of the data in Dropbox using AWS Lambda.
-(Completed 10-06-2019)
 - [x] Automatically add `START` and `END` records to fetched data based on count start and end times.
-(Completed 18-06-2019)

 ## Future additions
 - [ ] Implement checks for possibly erroneous records based on some statistical rules, e.g. the expected (daily) phenology of a species.